prernaadvani/whatsprernacooking/_posts/2021-01-14-chicken-tikka.md

 ---

-For my fellow grillers that enjoy an adequate amount of spice.
+For my fellow grillers that enjoy Indian spices!

 Sharing my parent's recipe - thank you, parents!